osrf-migration/vrx-wiki/Testing your submission.md

 # Summary
-This tutorial will allow you to verify that your submission is working as expect.
+This tutorial will allow you to verify that your submission is working as expected.

 # Prerequisites
 We assume the following: